sje30/rrs/rrs_primer.md

 AAM under a CC BY licence (a permissive licence ...).
 This *should* give you the right to freely share your AAM.

+It would seem pragmatic to routinely adopt this text in our manuscripts.
+Even if you plan to send the journal to a publisher that does not ask you to sign away your rights, it sets a good example to others in the community.

 ## Examples of it in action...